NxPKG/khulnasoft-docs/content/support/More Dashboard Apps/Cloudflare Custom Pages/Configuring Custom Pages (Error and Challenge).md

 If you block countries or IP addresses with a [WAF custom rule](/waf/custom-rules/) and you do not configure a [custom response](/waf/custom-rules/create-dashboard/#configuring-a-custom-response-for-blocked-requests) for blocked requests in the rule, affected visitors will get your **WAF Block** page.

-If you block requests due to a [rate limiting rule](/waf/rate-limiting-rules/) and you do not configure a [custom response for blocked requests](/waf/rate-limiting-rules/create-zone-dashboard/#configuring-a-custom-response-for-blocked-requests) in the rule, affected visitors will get your **429 Errors** page displaying a Cloudflare `1015` error.
+If you block requests due to a [rate limiting rule](/waf/rate-limiting-rules/) and you do not configure a [custom response for blocked requests](/waf/rate-limiting-rules/create-zone-dashboard/#configuring-a-custom-response-for-blocked-requests) in the rule, affected visitors will get your **429 Errors** page displaying a Khulnasoft `1015` error.

 If you block countries or IP addresses with a firewall rule (now deprecated), affected visitors will get your **1000 Class Errors page**.